chalmerlowe/intro_to_sprinting/class_materials/installing_tools.md

 Here's a list of error messages & how to fix them.

-- `git config: Command not found.` This means you need to quit & relaunch your terminal.
+- `git config: Command not found.` This typically means you need to quit & relaunch your terminal.
+Everytime you open a terminal window, it references a list of locations to look for installed programs across your computer.
+Sometimes, if you install a piece of software, the terminal's copy of that list doesn't get updated auotmagically.
+While there are several ways to update the terminal's references, one of the easiest is to simply close and re-open the terminal window.
 If that doesn't fix it, ask for help. ([Details here.](https://unix.stackexchange.com/questions/86012/what-is-the-purpose-of-the-hash-command))

 ## Done with commands for now!